Immaraju/Personalized-Book-Recommender/README.md

 🌟 Features

-✅ Personalized book recommendations based on user preferences.✅ Interactive Streamlit web app for user-friendly book selection.✅ Efficient recommendation using cosine similarity.✅ Lightweight and easy to deploy.
+✅ Personalized book recommendations based on user preferences.
+✅ Interactive Streamlit web app for user-friendly book selection.

-🎯 How to Run the Project

-Clone the repository:

-Install dependencies:

-Run the Streamlit application:
+✅ Efficient recommendation using cosine similarity.
+✅ Lightweight and easy to deploy.

 📌 Future Enhancements

-🔹 Incorporate collaborative filtering for better recommendations.🔹 Improve the UI/UX of the web app.🔹 Deploy the project on cloud platforms for wider accessibility.
+🔹 Incorporate collaborative filtering for better recommendations.
+🔹 Improve the UI/UX of the web app.
+🔹 Deploy the project on cloud platforms for wider accessibility.